schickling/gulp-webserver/README.md

     Object {
         from: String // if you don't pass color this will only use to check what color should use, debug --> red , info --> blue , warning --> yellow
         color: String // <-- color method from [colors](https://www.npmjs.com/package/colors)
-        msg: String // <-- the error message
+        msg: String // <-- the error message,
+		browser: String // the navigator.userAgent
+		location: String // the window.location.href
     }

 Also you might want to integrate into your log method from your application.

-Note: A angular (1.x) version module will be available shortly.
+Note: An angular (1.x) version module will be available shortly.

 ============== ORIGINAL README =================